andoneve/laurawadden.github.io/tor-hidden-services-for-beginners.md

 Go to localhost:8080 in any browser to see it running.

-In order to have something to share using our hidden service, we need an index.html in any directory or existing project.
+In order to have something to share using our hidden service, we need an index.html in any directory or you can use existing project.
 If you don't have an existing project, create a new folder and write a simple index.html:

 ```
 mkdir [name]